sprnva/docs/app/views/update/v1.x/controllers.md

-# # Controllers
+# Controllers
 ---
-Sprnva is a MVC approach so we also have a Controller.
+Sprnva is a MVC approach so we also have a Controller which all the logics of our page is stored and processed.

-You will find the controller at app/controllers.
-Then this is how you declare a controller.
+You will find the controller at `app/controllers`.
+Then this is how you declare a basic controller.
 ```php
 <?php